-‘Teen Mom 2’ Star Chelsea Houska Introduces Fans To Brand New Babies On Instagram
+‘Teen Mom 2’ Star Chelsea Houska Introduces Fans To Brand-New Babies On Instagram

 Chelsea Houska was introduced to fans on her Season 2 episode of 16 and Pregnant.
 On her episode, she found out she was pregnant with her oldest daughter, Aubree.
 She then went on to share her life on Teen Mom 2.
 The relationship with Aubree’s father, Adam Lind, did not work out and the two went their separate ways.
 While Chelsea has never stopped filming for the show, Adam parted ways with Teen Mom 2 a few years ago.
 However, as The Inquisitr previously reported, Adam will return to the show on Tuesday night.
 However, it is unclear if he will be back for the entire season or just this particular episode.
 Since moving on from Adam, Chelsea met and married Cole DeBoer.
 Together, the two have welcomed two children, a son and a daughter.

 Fans can tune in to Teen Mom 2 on Tuesday night to catch an all-new episode and to catch up with Chelsea Houska and her family.
-Fans can also catch up with the other cast members including Kailyn Lowry, Chelsea Houska, Briana DeJesus, and new cast member Jade Cline.
+Fans can also catch up with the other cast members Kailyn Lowry, Chelsea Houska, Briana DeJesus, and new member Jade Cline.